lowrycito/handbook/pages/study-manual-general-handbook-20-activities.md

 If an event results in a serious injury, fatality, or missing person, the stake president, bishop, or member he designates immediately takes one of the following actions:

-- In the United States or Canada, first call the Risk Management Division at Church headquarters (1-801-240-4049 or 1-800-453-3860, extension 2-4049; after business hours or on weekends, call 1-801-240-1000 or 1-800-453-3860, and the operator will contact someone immediately).
+- In the United States, first call the Risk Management Division at Church headquarters (1-801-240-4049 or 1-800-453-3860, extension 2-4049; after business hours or on weekends, call 1-801-240-1000 or 1-800-453-3860, and the operator will contact someone immediately).
 Then contact the Area Presidency.
-- Outside the United States and Canada, notify the area office.
+- Outside the United States, notify the area office.

 The stake president or bishop also reports injuries and damage involving Church facilities or property to the Church facilities manager.